-Drawing inspiration from a Rock song from 1980’s may seem too far fetched for the year 2020.
-However, in these dark and bleak times under the global Coronavirus pandemic, the American Rock band’s hit track “Don’t Stop Believin'” could be the be best medicine.
+Drawing inspiration from a Rock song from the 1980’s may seem too far fetched for the year 2020.
+However, in these dark and bleak times under the global Coronavirus pandemic, the American rock band’s hit track “Don’t Stop Believin'” could be the best medicine.
 Because, well, don’t stop believing!

 “Don’t Stop Believin'” is a take on humans and their interactions in the societies.
 While highlighting the monotonous and crushing nature of everyday life, the song tries to inject a message of positivity and hope among the listeners.

 Listen to “Don’t Stop Believin'” by Journey

 “Don’t Stop Believin'” Lyrics Meaning and Song Review